Genre: Non-fiction, study/sermon on John 14:1-12.

-Source: Free copy from Bethany House in exchange for a review.
+Source: Free ebook copy from Crossway in exchange for a review.
 All reviews expressed are from my own opinions and feelings.

 MLJ Trust-This link has a bio, and audio messages from Lloyd-Jones.
 Amazing to be able to listen to his voice.
 I highly recommend this link!

 This link will give a detailed history of Westminster Chapel.